dominicegginton/spinner/README.md

     ]
 )
 ```
-Running `swift build` will install and complie everything for you 💪
+Running `swift build` will install and compile everything for you 💪

 ## Usage
 To create a simple spinner for a couple of seconds it is easy with `Spinner()` class.